 Nashirra, or as her classmates call her, ‘Nash,’ studied abroad with DIS Stockholm this past summer.
 She’s a sophomore at Yale University and picked the DIS Stockholm program specifically because the World of Vikings: Fact, Fiction, and Fantasy course is unique in combination with her history major at Yale.
+In the summer of 2020, the same course is offered at DIS Copenhagen.

 Nash’s World of Vikings